 Student Disabilities Services Staff List

 Susan Shapiro, Ph.D., Jesselson Director of Student Disabilities Services, has worked in postsecondary education both teaching and counseling students for her entire career.
 She found her passion working with students with disabilities over 17 years ago.
 She earned her Ph.D. in Psychoeducational Process from Temple University and an M.S. in Counseling and Higher Education from Villanova University.
 In her spare time, she enjoys traveling, biking, hiking and photography.
 She practices mindfulness meditation and loves cooking and entertaining her friends and family.

 |Pam Balkovec, Learning Disabilities Consultant of the Office of Student Disabilities Services is a certified school psychologist with a background in working with individuals who are deaf and hard of hearing.
 Pam has been at Penn on a part-time basis for over 10 years.
 She enjoys her two Golden Retrievers as well as traveling in her spare time.|

-Amrou Ibrahim, Assistive Technology Specialist of Student Disabilities Services has a B.A. in Information Technology and Informatics from Rutgers University.
+Amrou Ibrahim, Associate Director for Assistive Technology, has a B.A. in Information Technology and Informatics from Rutgers University.
 He has experience with assistive technologies, accessibility, alternate format text, and document remediation.
 In his current role, he supports students with disabilities by providing them with their textbooks and other course materials in accessible and alternate formats.
 He meets with students in order to assess which technologies they need as well as to teach them how to install and use assistive technology on their computers.
 He also helps with broader accessibility initiatives on campus.
 A few of his interest include hiking, reading, drawing, photography, TV, music, and of course technology.